 Why have my propane costs gone up?

-Energy costs have been in the news lately as costs have escalated to multi-year highs amid post covid reopening.
-A recent article from the EIA (US Energy Information administration), details the expected increases retail customers can expect to pay this year for all energy supplies.
+Energy costs have been in the news lately as costs have escalated to multi-year highs amid post-COVID reopenings.
+An article from the EIA (US Energy Information Administration), details the expected increases retail customers can expect to pay this year for all energy supplies.

-Specifically, wholesale propane costing at the terminal is up 200% since last year at this time.
-These increases are being driven by very low inventories (see image), continued high export demand, and no growth in production.
+These increases are being driven by very low inventories, continued high export demand, and no growth in production.

 When will my propane pricing come down?

-If the price of propane rises, The higher costs will likely last through the winter.
+If the price of propane rises, the higher costs will likely last a while longer.
 Once demand decreases and production outpaces demand, prices should return to lower levels.